bradleyritschel/CS1337UTDProject1/README.md

 # CS1337UTD
-All projects in C++ written on xCode for CS 1337 with Ebenezer Oladimeji
+Project in C++ written on xCode for CS 1337 with Ebenezer Oladimeji

+This project calculates the sales tax on an item